Line an 8"x8" pan with parchment.

 Place the sugar, corn syrup, and water in a medium saucepan over medium-high heat and stir until the sugar dissolves.

-Brush down the sides of the saucepan with a wet pastry brush to prevent sugar crystals from forming (I skipped this step, but didn't have any problems).
+Brush down the sides of the saucepan with a wet pastry brush to prevent sugar crystals from forming.
+(While I skipped this step and didn't have any problems, it doesn't hurt to take an extra second to do.)

 Cook without stirring until the temperature on a candy thermometer reaches 260 F. While you wait for the correct temperature, proceed to prepare the rest of the recipe.